Physics & Math Primer: A Practical Introduction

 Euclidean Circles vs. Minkowski Cones

-Terms in the relation: $t$ is time, $x$ is space (with $c=1$); $s$ is the invariant interval (proper time when timelike); the sign flip (minus) encodes that time and space contribute differently; lines $t=\pm x$ are light rays.
+Reading the picture: $t$ is time, $x$ is space (with $c=1$); $s$ is the invariant interval (proper time for a moving clock); the minus sign means time and space pull in opposite directions; lines $t=\pm x$ are light rays, and nothing crosses them.

 In a Lorentz boost, the light cone stays fixed while the axes tilt; these hyperbolas stay the same.